-- Express millions and billions with decimal points, so, £2,324,613 becomes £2.32m.
-A common style is that for money, the word million is abbreviated to m with no full stop and close up to the preceding numeral.
-Billion is normally used for figures over a thousand million and, for money, is abbreviated to bn with no full stop and close up to the preceding numeral.
+- Express millions and billions with decimal points, so £2,324,613 becomes £2.32m.
+A common style is that for money, the word million is abbreviated to m with no full stop and is closed up to the preceding numeral.
+Billion is normally used for figures over a thousand million and, for money, is abbreviated to bn with no full stop and closed up to the preceding numeral.

 - Often, with objects, million and billion are written out in full, so “one million people shared a payment of £lbn”.

 - Percentages may take % or per cent, check the style.
 Do not mix fractions and percentages in a list, such as “1/3 said yes but 54% said maybe”.

 - Names: use first names with surnames such as Fred Bloggs or Mary Whitehouse, when first mentioned in text.
 When further mentioned use Mr, Mrs, Miss, Ms (as the woman wishes to style herself) or just the surname or first name if that is the style.
 Professors and doctors get their title mentioned even when using their full name.
 Knights and Dames use their first names but Lords and Ladies use their surnames.